Music Makers: At the Piano I and II

 - Every class provides an opportunity for solo music-making (melodic, chordal, vocal, or rhythmic)

-- Beginning to play solos in the early years of Musikgarten classes (Cycle of Seasons, God’s Children Sing, Music Makers: At Home in America, Music Makers: Around the World, and both years of Music Makers: At the Keyboard) will help reduce performance anxiety later
+- Beginning to play solos in the early years of Musikgarten classes (Cycle of Seasons, God’s Children Sing, Music Makers: At Home in America, Music Makers: Around the World, and both years of Music Makers: At the Piano) will help reduce performance anxiety later

 - Students participate in “Keyboard Sharing” (playing solos) during class time and parent time; this builds confidence in performance, develops performance skills, and teaches all students to be respectful listeners

-- All students are invited to perform in a formal recital each Fall given by Jennifer Tutt’s private piano students
+- All students are invited to perform in a formal recital each Fall given by Jennifer Tutt’s private piano students and the Musikgarten Gala recital in December

 - Please let Jennifer know if you are interested in being on her list for private piano lessons